 Firdale worked with a national education NGO to develop a live data dashboard with multiple tabs and slicers to enable the NGO staff to track their progress against various indicators.
 These included academic results, throughput rates to further education, attendance rates, and ratios of educators to students during the programme, amongst other indicators.
 The dashboard user could slice the data across variables such as gender, location or date, and could view the data at a single time point or look at the trend over time.
 The NGO staff were provided with training on how to use the dashboard.

-Tobacco control dashboards in various African countries
+Tobacco control websites in six African countries for the Gates Foundation

 Integrated M&E System: surveys, data storage and dashboard for a rural NGO

 Firdale worked with the award winning NGO, Bulungula Incubator, to update their M&E framework.
 This included updating their Theory of Change, creating a comprehensive indicator matrix, conducting a widespread data mapping and cleaning exercise and designing new surveys across their multiple programmes to elicit new information in line with their TOC.
 Thereafter we reviewed a variety of software for data collection, management and analysis and designed a bespoke solution for the client that was cost-effective and tailored to their needs, which included data collection through surveys, data storage and a live data dashboard that we designed and built using R. A detailed Case Study of this project is available here.

 Automated data analysis and report generation for ECD report

 In 2018/9 Firdale was hired by Innovation Edge and worked with a prominent group of ECD experts to design a simple report template for the various NGOs participating in the Early Learnings Outcomes Measure testing programme.
 The report included simple data analytics which effectively conveyed the key findings to the target audience.
 In addition, using the data analytics software Stata, we wrote code to allow the team to automatically generate the report content when new data were submitted.
 See the Case Studies page for a detailed look at this project.